lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Approach 2: Label Spreading

-Label spreading is similar to label propagation.
-The main difference is, label propagation uses hard clamping, meaning, a labeled data point never changes its label.
-However, label spreading adopts soft clamping, it has a parameter `alpha` to control the proportion of information received from neighbors vs. from the initial label.
-When `alpha=0`, it keeps all the original information, but when `alpha=1`, it replaces all the initial information.
+Label Spreading is similar to Label Propagation, but with a key difference: Label Propagation uses hard clamping, meaning labeled data points never change their labels.
+In contrast, Label Spreading adopts soft clamping, controlled by the parameter alpha.
+This parameter determines the balance between the influence of neighboring data and the original label.
+When `alpha=0`, the model fully preserves the original labels, while `alpha=1` means the initial labels are entirely replaced by information from neighboring points.
 To learn more details, [check this article][2].

-The supported kernels in label spreading are "knn" and "rbf" too.
+The supported kernels in label spreading are `knn` and `rbf` too.
 Let's apply label spreading with KNN on our 90% masked data first:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_lspeading_knn.png" width="646" height="704" />

-The parameter values used in RBF's label spreading is a bit different, not just adding `gamma` required by RBF, but also adjusted `alpha=0.5` to default value `alpha=0.2` and increased `n_neighbors=7` to `n_neighbors=20`, so that the performance won't look too bad.
+The parameter settings for RBF's Label Spreading differ slightly.
+In addition to adding the `gamma` parameter required by RBF, we adjusted `alpha` from 0.5 to its default value of 0.2 and increased `n_neighbors` from 7 to 20.
+These changes were made to improve performance.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_spreading_rbf.png" width="608" height="638" />